AdobeDocs/pass.en/help/authentication/refreshless-login-and-logout.md

 - Some MVPDs require you to open an iFrame on your site to display the MVPD's login page
 - Some browsers do not handle the iFrame scenario well, so for those browsers a better alternative is to use a popup window instead of the iFrame

-Prior to Adobe Primetime authentication 2.7, all of these scenarios for authenticating a user involved a full page refresh of the Programmer's page.For 2.7 and subsequent releases, the Adobe Primetime authentication team improved these flows so that the user does not have to experience a page refresh on your app during login and logout.
+Prior to Adobe Pass authentication 2.7, all of these scenarios for authenticating a user involved a full page refresh of the Programmer's page.For 2.7 and subsequent releases, the Adobe Pass authentication team improved these flows so that the user does not have to experience a page refresh on your app during login and logout.

 ## Detailed Description {#detailed_description}